norcams/docs-enduser/docs/dedicated.rst

 Getting Access
 --------------

-Please contact us via `email:support@nrec.no` for access to this service.
+Please contact us via support@nrec.no for access to this service.

 Flavors